warunatrivet/uwazi_test/Roadmap.md

   * By able to group by entity type and connection type, instead of hubs.
   * Be able to create entities and documents from the relationships tree.
   * Be able to create new relationship types from the relationships tree.

-* Library and document search improvement (several issues)
+  * Several small tweaks and bug fixes.

+* Library and document search improvements.
+Full text search has several issues, with little effort we can offer our users better results and access to the information.
-* More accessible documents (show text, etc).
-Goes along with PDF.js
+* More accessible documents.
-* PDF pre-render, show text + several usability and SEO improvements, faster opening.
-Document thumbnail.
+  * Be able to render a text version of the document.
+Needed for screen readers, search engines and to have proper copy/paste.
+  * Detach our text references from a particular PDF.js version.
+So we can keep that library up to date.
+  * Have a pre-render so documents load faster.
+  * Have a document thumbnail with the first page.
 * Geo-location
 * Graphs
 * Support for video and image document types or field types